wolfSSL/wolfBoot/README.md

 The `ed25519_sign` tool transforms a bootable firmware image to comply with the firmware image format required by the bootloader.

-For more detailed information about the firmware image format, see [Firmware image](docs/firmware_image.md)
+For detailed information about the firmware image format, see [Firmware image](docs/firmware_image.md)

+For detailed information about the configuration options for the target system, see [Compiling wolfBoot](docs/compile.md)

 ### Upgrading the firmware